 China's Foreign Trade Minister, Mr. Li Chiang, heads a top-level Chinese trade mission which arrived?

-China's Foreign Trade Minister, Mr. Li Chiang, heads a top-level Chinese trade mission which arrived in Britain on Monday (28 November) for talks with Government Ministers and industrialists.
+Background: China's Foreign Trade Minister, Mr. Li Chiang, heads a top-level Chinese trade mission which arrived in Britain on Monday (28 November) for talks with Government Ministers and industrialists.
 He is the first Chinese minister to visit Britain in nearly five years, and his trip comes at a time when China is reportedly seeking to modernise its agriculture, industry, science and technology, and defence.
 The Chinese have expressed interest in Britain's vertical take-off Harrier jet, and on Tuesday (29 November) members watched a demonstration of the jet's capabilities.